City-as-a-School/AI_bounty_creator/README.md

-# ARK
+# AI Bounty Creator
 ### Welcome 👋

-This takes the input of a job description and ouput a suggested curriculum for a learner to take.
-It then displays classes from the City as a School marketplace that are relevant to the skills required for success in the job role.
+1) This takes the input of a problem statement or feature ideas and ouputs a bountry project brief (BPB)
+2) Employers then add more details changes to the (BPB)
+3) The (BPB) is added to a bountry board with skills tags for talent to discover
+4) Projects are completed, payments are handled by the bountry board software

+# install next if you don't have it
+yarn add next react react-dom

+# run it
+yarn dev

 App is deployed on Raleway here: pathway-gen.up.railway.app